Plasma (FFP)

 What causes low plasma?

 Low plasma levels can be caused by medical issues like malnutrition (poor diet), inflammatory disorders, and celiac disease.
 In cancer patients, low plasma may be caused by disseminated intravascular coagulation (DIC).
 DIC can be caused by leukemia or by a bloodstream infection (sepsis).
-It causes the body to make clots where they are not needed, which leads to clotting factors being used up.
-Your body will run out of clotting factors if DIC is not treated, leading to bleeding.
+DIC causes the body to make clots where they are not needed, which leads to clotting factors being used up.
+Your body will run out of clotting factors if DIC is not treated, causing bleeding.
 Plasma can be given to replace the clotting factors lost.

 Who needs a plasma transfusion?

-- After surgery.
-Such as open-heart surgery or transplant surgery.
+• After surgery, such as open-heart surgery or transplant surgery.

 How is a plasma transfusion given?